bentoml/BentoML/docs/source/guides/scheduling.rst

 Examples
 --------

-The following configuration spawns 4 processes on CPU, but if the runner supports multi-threading, it will be 4 threads with only one worker.
+The following configuration spawns 4 workers on CPU for runners not supporting multi-threading.
+If the runner supports multi-threading, it will be 4 threads with only one worker.

 .. tab-set::